dsourisseau/website/content/authors/admin/_index.md

     - course: B.Sc. in Earth Sciences
       institution: Université Clermont Auvergne (UCA)
       year: 2011
-email: d.sourisseau@igeofisica.unam.mx
+email: d.sourisseau@geologia.unam.mx
 superuser: true
 highlight_name: false
 ---

 ### RECENT INVESTIGATION
 <div style="text-align: justify">
 During my Ph.D.
-I described the pyroclastic deposits emplaced after the formation of La Primavera caldera ~95 ka using field descriptions and laboratory analyses including granulometry, componentry, pumice whole-rock and in-situ geochemical analyses, and 230Th/U and C14 radiometric datings in pumice zircons and paleosols, respectively.
-I also used the stratigraphic relations between pyroclastic deposits and lavas, radiometric datings, and geochemical analyses to improve the evolution model of La Primavera volcanic complex.
+I described the pyroclastic deposits (uA-uN) emplaced after the formation of the Primavera caldera ~95 ka using field descriptions, laboratory analyses including granulometry, componentry, whole-rock and in-situ geochemical analyses, and 230Th/U and C14 radiometric datings in pumice zircons and paleosols, respectively.
+I also used the stratigraphic relations between pyroclastic deposits and lavas, radiometric datings, and geochemical analyses to improve the evolution model of the Primavera volcanic complex. <br /> <br />

+I am currently working on the last pyroclastic eruption (uO) and chemistry of the Primavera post-caldera pyroclastic units to understand the processes involved in the formation of the Primavera magmas.
 </div>
 <br />

 ### RESEARCH INTERESTS

-I am looking for a post-doctoral position in the following research topics:
+Research interests:

 <ul>

+<li> <div style="text-align: justify"> Reconstruction and quantification of the physical properties from subplinian to ultra-plinian eruptions (volume, plume height, magnitude, intensity, VEI, etc). </li> <br />

+<li> <div style="text-align: justify"> Reconstruction of volcanic histories using the relations between pyroclastic deposits and lavas, radiometric datings, and geochemichal analyses.</li><br />

 <li> <div style="text-align: justify"> Description and correlation of tephras from terrestrial, lacustrine, alluvial, marine, and glacial depositional settings with their proximal deposits and sources volcanoes.</li> <br />

-<li> <div style="text-align: justify"> Description of tephras from lacustrine, marine (DSDP, ODP, and IODP expeditions, etc.), and glacial depositional settings to constrain the age of past climatic events.</li> <br />
+<li> <div style="text-align: justify"> Description of tephras from lacustrine, marine (DSDP, ODP, and IODP expeditions, etc.), and glacial depositional settings to establish detailed frequency records of volcanic eruptions.</li> <br />

-<li> <div style="text-align: justify"> Reconstruction and quantification of the physical properties from subplinian to ultra-plinian eruptions (volume, plume height, magnitude, intensity, VEI, etc). </li> <br />

-<li> <div style="text-align: justify"> Reconstruction of volcanic histories using the relations between pyroclastic deposits and lavas, radiometric datings, and geochemichal analyses.</li>

 </ul>